Afghan Civil War (1992–1996): Taliban take-over

-Map showing political control in Afghanistan in the fall of 1996, following the capture of Kabul by the Taliban.
+Territorial control in Afghanistan in the fall of 1996, following the capture of Kabul by the Taliban.

 On 25 September, the strategic town of Sarobi, an eastern outpost of Kabul, fell to the Taliban who captured it from interim government troops.
 50 people were killed and the Taliban captured many arms from fleeing government soldiers.

-On 26 September, with the Taliban attacking Kabul, interim minister of defense Ahmad Shah Massoud in his headquarters in northern Kabul concluded that his and President Rabbani's interim government's forces had been encircled, and decided to quickly evacuate or withdraw those forces to the north, to avoid destruction.
-Also Hekmatyar, leader of Hezb-e Islami Gulbuddin, withdrew from Kabul.
+On 26 September, with the Taliban attacking Kabul, interim minister of defense Massoud in his headquarters in northern Kabul concluded that his and Rabbani's interim government's forces had been encircled, and decided to quickly evacuate or withdraw those forces to the north, to avoid destruction.
+Hekmatyar also withdrew from Kabul.

 By nightfall, or on the next day of 27 September, the Taliban had conquered Kabul.
-Taliban's leader Mullah Muhammad Omar appointed his deputy, Mullah Mohammad Rabbani, as head of a national ruling council which was called the Islamic Emirate of Afghanistan.
+The Taliban's leader Mullah Muhammad Omar appointed his deputy, Mullah Mohammad Rabbani, as head of a national ruling council which was called the Islamic Emirate of Afghanistan.
 By now, the Taliban controlled most of Afghanistan.

 Aftermath

-In its first action while in power, the Taliban hung former President Najibullah and his brother from a tower, after they had first castrated Najibullah and then tortured them to death.
+In its first action while in power, the Taliban hanged Najibullah and his brother from a tower, after they had first castrated Najibullah and then tortured them to death.
 All key government installations appeared to be in Taliban's hands within hours, including the presidential palace and the ministries of defense, security and foreign affairs.

 On 5 October 1996, the Taliban attacked Massoud's forces in the Salang Pass but suffered heavy losses.
 On 1 October, Massoud retook Jabal Saraj and Charikar.
 Bagram was taken back a week later.
 On 15–19 October, Qarabagh changed hands before being captured by Massoud and Dostum's forces.
 During 21–30 October, Massoud's forces stalled on the way to the capital.
 On 25 October, the Taliban claimed to have captured Badghis province and started to attack Dostum's forces in Faryab.
 On 27–28 October, anti-Taliban forces attempted to recapture Kabul but were unable to do so.
 On 30 October Dara-I-Nur District in Nangarhar province fell to anti-Taliban forces but was retaken in early November.
 Fighting also occurred in Baghdis province with no significant gains from either side.
 Ismail Khan's forces were flown in from Iran to support the anti-Taliban alliance.
 On 4 November, Dostum's forces bombed the Herat airport and anti-Taliban forces took control of Nurgal district in Konar province.
 Between 9 and 12 November, Dostum's jets bombed the Kabul airport, and between 11 and 16 approximately 50,000 people, mostly Pashtuns, arrived in Herat province, fleeing the fight in Badghis.
-On 20 November, the UNHCR halted all activities in Kabul.
-On 21–22 December, anti-Taliban demonstrations occurred in Herat as women demanded assistance from international organizations, but it was violently dispersed.
-On 28–29 December a major offensive was launched against Bagram airbase and the base was surrounded.